samyeyo/rtc/README.md

 ```

 The specified optional directory will then be embedded within the executable with all its content archived in the ZIP format, bundled with the generated executable.
 As an alternative, you can use **wrtc.exe**, the GUI frontend which is more usert friendly.

+> **Warning**
+> Compiled dynamic executable depends on the provided `lua54.dll` library.
+Do not use any other library or your application will throw an error or may crash.

 #### Accessing embedded files from your LuaRT application